Ignition Coils: Dead, Deader, Deadest

 As we already had the old ignition coils out of the car, we elected to replace the spark plugs at the same time, and in the process we discovered that the car had incorrect spark plugs installed.

-Our best guess for the cause of this explosive coil pack failure is that these incorrect plugs had the wrong spark gap and internal resistance compared to the right plugs for a 3.2i or 3.0 T6.
+Our best guess for the cause of this explosive coil pack failure is that these incorrect plugs had the wrong spark gap and internal resistance compared to the correct plugs for a 3.2i or 3.0 T6.
 Thus, the coil packs had to work harder and draw more current to overcome that extra resistance to make a spark.